Methylene Blue and the Potential for Neuroprotection

 While more research needs to be done to fully understand its capabilities fully, this compound could offer powerful protection against many different types of neurological diseases.

-So far, researchers are seeing promising results when studying how Methylene blue affects biomarkers associated with various forms of and other degenerative brain illnesses.
+So far, researchers are seeing promising results when studying how Methylene blue affects biomarkers associated with various forms of dementia and other degenerative brain illnesses.

 This article will explore the current evidence surrounding Methylene Blue and its potential for neuroprotection from various neurological diseases.